GTK-THANGELLA-17/Movie-Pulse/DEPLOYMENT_GUIDE.md

 - Verify all dependencies are listed in package.json
 - Ensure Node.js version compatibility

-This deployment setup provides a robust, scalable foundation for MoviePulse with proper separation of concerns and modern best practices.
+This deployment setup provides a robust, scalable foundation for Audience-Pulse with proper separation of concerns and modern best practices.